Call Today | 888.828.7087

 How OFT E. coli Lawyers Can Help

-The E. coli lawyers at OFT Food Safety & Injury Lawyers can guide you through a food poisoning claim and help you file a lawsuit, if necessary.
+The E. coli lawyers at OFT Food Safety & Injury Lawyers can guide you through a food poisoning claim and help you file a lawsuit for E. Coli, if necessary.
 We understand the kinds of illnesses that occur from E. coli food poisoning.
 We will make sure you get all the necessary medical treatment.

 Our lawyers focus our practice on food safety and injury.
 We hold manufacturers, restaurants, grocers, and other food handlers responsible if their actions caused illness.
 These cases can be tough because large companies will fight back, but we have an extensive track record of obtaining fair compensation for our clients.
 OFT will compassionately help you navigate the situation while you focus on recovering from your illness.